refractionPOINT/lce_doc/docs/user_addons.md

 When uploaded, the data for the lookup can be provided in three different ways:

-1. As data literal in the upload API (newline or complex).
+1. As data literal in the upload API (newline, complex or MISP).
-1. As a URL callback, where your data is a URL like https://www.my.data where the content of the lookup can be fetched from.
+1. As a URL callback, where your data is a URL like https://www.my.data where the content of the lookup (newline, complex or MISP) can be fetched from.
 1. Or as a link to an AlienVault OTX Pulse.

 If providing an AlientVault OTX pulse, specify the data in the API as a link of the form: